What’s the difference between a self-guided and fully-supported trip?

 - Flexible route choice to suit you and your group

-If you would like help fixing any bike problems or think you might need vehicle support then both our guided and self guided trips also include:
+If you would like help fixing any bike problems or think you might need vehicle support then both our fully-supported trips also include:

 This varies depending on the trip you choose but you may need to carry enough water to get you through the day.
 There will often be places to stop for lunch during the day but if you’re passing through very remote areas you may be required to carry snacks and lunch for the entire day.
 You should also carry any spare clothes that you might need.
 If you’re taking part in a self-guided or independent trip you’ll also need some spares and tools as well (see our kit list for details).
 On a guided trip your guide will provide the tools required.

 - Cycling trips: The route will be predominantly on quiet country roads with stretches of purpose-built cycle paths and occasional short sections of off-road track.
-A hybrid bike is an ideal choice for these routes.
+A hybrid bike or gravel bike is an ideal choice for these routes.
 Alternatively you could use a mountain bike as you’ll have the advantage of having plenty of gears to get you up the hills.
-A road bike can be used for some of these routes but you might have to make a few detours to avoid the off-road sections - we can advise on this and will provide maps and GPS files to match your needs.
+A road bike can be used for most of these routes but you might have to make a few detours to avoid the off-road sections.
+We can advise on this and will provide maps and GPS files to match your needs.
 Just let us know at the time of booking what type of bikes your group will be riding.

 - Mountain biking trips: The route will follow forestry tracks, ancient military roads, walking paths, bridleways and quiet country roads.
 Some of the trails can be rocky, very rough and climb and descend steeply.
 A mountain bike is required for these routes.
 A hardtail will be fine for many of these routes but a full-suspension bike will make climbing and descending a bit easier and more comfortable.

 During the day you might be able to buy snacks and lunch as you cycle, depending on your route.
 This information will be detailed in your route information pack.
-If there is no opportunity to buy food during the day, your guide or support driver will let you know that you need to buy food first thing in the morning to last the day and carry it with you.
+If there is no opportunity to buy food during the day, your support driver (or info pack) will let you know that you need to buy food first thing in the morning to last the day and carry it with you.